AmateurECE/Banweb-Crawler/README.md

   schedule options that fit your needs, and your timeline.
 It builds you a custom schedule based on requirements that you set forth.
 In other words, Banweb Crawler is the academic advisor that listens.</p>
-<p>This repository is split into three (currently) branches.
-These branches are
+<p>This repository is split into two sub-projects.
+These are
   explained below:</p>
 <ul>
-  <li><b>Master:</b> The master branch contains only the web interface and
-    project documentation.
-These can also be found in the source branches.</li>
-  <li><b>Python:</b> This branch contains the impelentation of the application
+  <li><b>Python:</b> This directory contains the impelentation of the application
     in the programming language Python.
 Currently, this is the development branch.</li>
-  <li><b>C-Perl:</b> This branch contains the implementation of the application
+  <li><b>C-Perl:</b> This directory contains the implementation of the
-    in the programming languages C and Perl.
+    application in the programming languages C and Perl.
 This branch, when finished, has the potential to be faster than the Python branch, with little expense regarding portability and security.
 This branch is not currently in development.</li>
 </ul>
 <br/>
 <p><em>Disclaimer: Banweb Crawler aims to keep your information as secure as